 I completed my Ph.D. in Computer Science at Johns Hopkins University in January 2021.
 I was advised by Steven Salzberg,

 and my research involved considerable collaboration with Mike Schatz's lab.
-I am currently on the job market, with a particular
+I recently started a new job at Illumina, as a Bioinformatics Support Scientist 2.

 My PhD research focused on structural variant discovery and analyses in human genomic data, using both alignment and assembly based